education program> programs

 Prison Education Programs

-Students who complete the bachelor’s degree in Interdisciplinary Studies will be able to demonstrate:
+Boston University Prison Education Program students who complete the bachelor’s degree in Interdisciplinary Studies will be able to:

-Over the years, Boston University has offered over 600 courses in a variety of disciplines, including opera, accounting, English composition, Latin, biology, sociology, marketing, acting, and language courses in Spanish, French, and Greek.
+Over the years, Boston University has offered over 600 courses in a variety of disciplines, including opera, accounting, English composition, Latin, biology, sociology, psychology, marketing, acting, communications, and language courses in Spanish, French, and Greek.